Matt Strahm: San Diego Padres

 On July 24, 2017, the Royals traded Strahm, Travis Wood, and Esteury Ruiz to the San Diego Padres for Trevor Cahill, Ryan Buchter, and Brandon Maurer.
 In 2018, he posted an ERA of 2.05 in 41 games (5 starts).
 He had 69 strikeouts in 61 1/3 innings.
 Strahm began the 2019 season as a starter, he started 16 games before being moved to the bullpen.
 Overall, Strahm finished with a record of 6-11 in 46 games, he struck out 118 in 114 2/3 innings.
 The following season, Strahm pitched mainly out of the bullpen, appearing in 19 games in 20 2/3 innings.

 On April 17, 2021, Strahm was placed on the 60-day injured list as he continued to recover from patellar tendon surgery on his right knee that he underwent in October 2020.
 On November 30, Strahm was non-tendered by the Padres, making him a free agent.

 Overall during parts of four seasons with the Padres, Strahm compiled a 9–17 record in 112 games (22 starts) with a 3.81 ERA while striking out 206 batters in 203 1/3 innings.

 Boston Red Sox

 On March 15, 2022, Strahm signed a one-year contract with the Boston Red Sox.
 He began the season as a member of Boston's bullpen.
 Strahm was placed on the COVID-related list on May 30, and reactivated on June 1.
 He was placed on the injured list on July 15, due to a left wrist contusion suffered in a game against the Tampa Bay Rays on July 12.
 He rejoined the team on August 19.
 In 50 relief appearances with Boston during 2022, Strahm posted a 4–4 record with four saves and a 3.83 ERA while striking out 52 batters in 44 2/3 innings.

 In early November 2022, Strahm elected to become a free agent.

 Philadelphia Phillies

 On December 9, 2022, Strahm signed a two-year contract worth $15 million with the Philadelphia Phillies.

+On May 6, 2023, Strahm was ejected from a game and fined for not leaving the field after the conclusion of the national anthem despite an umpire's warning.
+Boston Red Sox pitcher Kutter Crawford was also ejected.
+Both Strahm and Crawford were taking part in an "anthem standoff" where players compete to leave the field last.
+The ejection and subsequent fine was largely due to the introduction of the pitch clock, intended to speed up the game and prevent unnecessary delays.
+After the game, Strahm told reporters that the standoff was "embarrassing" and "...probably not the wisest decision I’ve made in my big-league career."
+In 56 games for the Phillies in 2023, he went 9–5 with a 3.29 ERA and 108 strikeouts across 87 2/3 innings pitched.

+On March 24, 2024, Strahm and the Phillies agreed to a one–year contract extension that includes a vesting option for the 2026 season.